andryyy/bash-init/README.md

 - Do not use "text" in functions but use general lang files according to return codes
   - funcname[$return_code]="string"
 - Stats as JSON

+# Runtime

+## Service messages

+Location: `runtime/messages`

+Contains files in the format of `$service.$action`.

+A service message file may contain information to be used when picked up by the main process.

+1. `$service.stop` - Indicates a service should be stopped or restarted.

+A service container will not read the content but skip any self-controlled restart mechanisms when the message file exists.
+This prevents the service from restarting automatically when it is sent a stop signal by the parent PID.

+The main process will pick up the file and read the stop_service policy.

+  - Required content: stop|restart|reload

+2. `$service.probe_type` - Sets the currently active probe type for a service.

+  - Required content: http|tcp